casdoor/casdoor-website/docs/integration/CSharp/Unity.md

 - Run ConsoleApp in the Sample folder.
 - Get the `/casdoor-dotnet-sdk/src/Casdoor.Client/bin/Debug/net462` folder.

-Now, you can import the `net462` folder into your Unity project through the method shown in the figure below.
-Of course, you can also choose folders of other versions.
+Import the `net462` folder (or another target framework folder) into your Unity project as shown below.

 ![import-sdk](/img/integration/CSharp/Unity/import-sdk.png)